Milk and other dairy product risk identification

 under Remedial action programs with producers/processors and processors/distributors (PD's)

 Through effective data collection, analysis and verifiable statistical information, the project goal aims to achieve the following:

-- effective planning, problem solving and reporting on any food safety and quality related issues within the organisation.
+- effective planning, problem-solving and reporting on any food safety and quality related issues within the organisation.

-- effective reporting to Milk SA regarding status of milk and other dairy products via National Milk Monitoring.
+- effective reporting to Milk SA regarding the status of milk and other dairy products via National Milk Monitoring.

 - based on DSA processed information, measure performance and effectiveness of selected Dairy Standard Agency project goals (internal verification).

 The project goal creates a model that allows for analysis of data captured as well as risk identification based on specific information collected by the project goal manager.
 The information is, amongst other, used to create quarterly reports that are communicated to the relevant government departments, as well as the organised dairy industry.
 Data analysis also enables the DSA with the identification of possible food scares related to the dairy industry through objective information interpretation.
 Without effective report writing, the flow of information is restricted.
-The project goal therefore plays a vital role in creating accurate profiles regarding food safety and quality information of processors and producers/distributors (PD’s) which is essential to initiate remedial action plans.
+The project goal, therefore, plays a vital role in creating accurate profiles regarding food safety and quality information of processors and producers/distributors (PD’s) which is essential to initiate remedial action plans.

 Statistical and trend analysis is based on all data captured by the DSA in South Africa.
 Profile determination can therefore also be conducted on all processing facilities regardless of what dairy product is manufactured by processor or producer/distributor.